-Our preliminary notion of a running virtual machine (RVM), refined later, is defined as a machine in the sense defined earlier, but is not a physical machine, in the sense of "physical machine" defined above:
+Our notion of a virtual machine (VM) is defined as a machine that is not a physical machine, in the sense of "physical machine" defined above:

-i.e. a RVM can be complex, with parts that interact with one another and with things outside the machine, but describing the parts and their operations requires use of concepts that are not definable in terms of concepts of the physical sciences.

-E.g. spelling checker, chess program, proof checker, winning, invalid inference.
+i.e. a VM can have interacting parts, but its operations are not fully describable physically - its full description requires concepts not definable in terms of concepts of the physical sciences.
+E.g. spelling checker, chess program, proof checker.

 This notion will now be elaborated.

-It is relative to a concept of a physical science, a concept that has changed over centuries, making the distinction a fluid one.
+(It's relative to a concept of physical science.)